sonic-pi-net/sonic-pi/app/server/ruby/bin/doctools/README.md

 * `-o HEADER_FILE` - specify the output header file for the Qt TOC (default: /app/gui/qt/utils/ruby_help.h)

 Format and generate TOC for Qt GUI

+### generate-book.rb
+Usage: `generate-book.rb [-l LANG]`

+Options:
+* `-l LANG` - Specify the language to generate (if empty or not specified, defaults to all languages)

+Generates single page HTML files for each section in /app/gui/qt/book/

+### generate-site.rb
+Usage: `generate-book.rb [-l LANG]`

+Options:
+* `-l LANG` - Specify the language to generate (if empty or not specified, defaults to all languages)

+Generates the source files for a Jekyll site